Hanover Press

 • Modernized language and format: Archaic punctuation, words, and phrases are updated for the modern reader.
 However, the vast majority of the text is left unchanged.
 Text breaks and headings are updated.

 Hanover Press is committed to producing university press quality content.
-In agreement with the Association of University Presses, we believe peer review is a necessary component of quality publications.
-Therefore, in addition to the editorial oversight of our Publisher (Jordan Steffaniak) and Editor-in-Chief (Garrett Walden), we maintain editorial boards made of Protestant scholars (senior and junior) and educated Protestant pastors from various confessional backgrounds.
+As an introductory member with the Association of University Presses, we believe peer review is a necessary component of quality publications.
+Therefore, in addition to the editorial oversight of our Executive Editorial team, we maintain editorial boards made of Protestant scholars (senior and junior) and educated Protestant pastors from various confessional backgrounds.
 No book receives a contract without their expert feedback and approval.
+No original volume is published before their review and approval.
 Our editorial boards serve as a critical backbone for quality.

-Hanover Press has three editorial boards: Analytic and Systematic Theology, Baptist Theology, and Confessional and Historical Theology.
-Members have a range of expertise including (but not limited to): medieval theology and philosophy, metaphysics and logic, Baptist history, Reformation history, Patristic theology, and American religious history.
+Hanover Press has three perpetual editorial boards: Analytic and Systematic, Baptist, and Confessional and Historical.
+Members have a range of expertise including (but not limited to): medieval theology and philosophy, metaphysics and logic, Baptist history, Reformation history, Patristic theology, political theology, and American religious history.
+Hanover Press also has occasional editorial boards, such as the John Gill Project editorial board.

 Board members without a terminal degree are noted with (*).
 Members are as follows: